siyuan-note/user-guide-en_US/Advanced search/2 Type filtering.md

-If the search keyword starts with the following characters, type filtering is enabled.
+The search condition supports expressions, you can use the `type:x` syntax to enable type filtering, where the value of `x` is as follows:
 {: id="20201224120448-hggh9p6"}

 * {: id="20201224120448-mpmfni9"}`d` Document block (Only search on the document name, will not search for the document containing content blocks)